typetron/typetron.org/tutorials/twitter-clone/replies.md

 #### Adding the reply functionality

 The only thing we need to so is to add a new property in the _TweetForm_ called _replyParent_ that can be the id of the tweet we want to create a reply on.
-Also, we need to update the _TweetController_ to add this id in the newly created
+Also, we need to update the _TweetsController_ to add this id in the newly created
 tweet:

 ```file-path